Local Well-posedness of the Free-Boundary Incompressible Magnetohydrodynamics with Surface Tension: Introduction

-However, the full time derivatives of $v$ and $\bp\eta$ only has $L^2(\Omega)$ regularity and we cannot get estimates of the full time derivatives of $q$ due to the low spatial regularity.
-Therefore, we do not have any control for the terms containing full time derivatives on the boundary due to the failure of Sobolev trace lemma.
+However, the full-time derivatives of $v$ and $\bp\eta$ only have $L^2(\Omega)$ regularity which introduces two new difficulties.
+First, we cannot get estimates of the full-time derivatives of $q$ via the elliptic equation due to the low spatial regularity.
+Second, we do not have any control for the terms containing full-time derivatives on the boundary due to the failure of the Sobolev trace lemma.
 For the original system, one can use the subtle cancellation structure developed in \cite{DK2017,luozhangMHDST3.5} to resolve this difficulty.
 But such cancellation structure no longer holds for the nonlinear $\kk$-approximate problem due to the presence of tangential smoothing.
-Therefore, introducing the artificial viscosity term could produce $\kk$-weighted higher order terms on the boundary, which enables us to finish the energy control.
+Therefore, introducing the artificial viscosity term could produce $\kk$-weighted higher-order terms on the boundary, which enables us to finish the energy control.

 \begin{rmk} The Young-Laplace boundary condition only gives us the information in the Eulerian normal direction.
 Therefore, the artificial viscosity can only be imposed in the smoothed Eulerian normal direction $\kk\left((1-\TL)(v\cdot\nnk)\right)\nnk^{\alpha}$ instead of all the components, otherwise the system would be over-determined. \end{rmk}